kaiosilveira/design-patterns/mediator/HouseOfTheFuture/README.md

 Remaining refactorings and missing things:

-- Introduce ClockDependentWidget interface as a subinterface of Widget
 - Document widget class hierarchy
 - Document console app structure and background processes implementation to handle inputs in a non-blocking fashion